sbooth/JulianDayNumber/README.md

 ### Julian Dates

 The following table summarizes the limits for Julian dates.
-Julian dates outside these values will cause an arithmetic overflow in `julianDateToDate`.
+Julian dates outside these values will cause an arithmetic overflow in `dateAndTimeFromJulianDate`.

 | Calendar | Minimum JD | Maximum JD |
 | --- | --- | --- |